adnodev/Omeka-S-module-PageBlockAdno/README.md

 ## ToDo

 - [ ] Load an Adno project in IIIF format (bug).
-- [ ] Provide multiple views (embed, slider, list, etc.) based on the model of [Adno views tags](https://github.com/adnodev/adno-views-tag) another companion project from Adno.
+- [ ] Embed the Adno viewer component.

 ## Feedback